Vecchia approximations of Gaussian-process predictions: Conclusions

 \section{Conclusions}

-Vecchia approximations of Gaussian processes (GPs) are a powerful computational tool for enabling fast analysis of large spatial datasets.
+Vecchia approximation of Gaussian processes (GPs) is a powerful computational tool for fast analysis of large spatial datasets.
 While Vecchia approximations have been very popular for likelihood approximations, their use for the very important task of GP prediction or kriging had not been fully examined.
 Here, we proposed a general Vecchia framework for GP predictions, which includes as special cases some existing and several novel computational approaches.
-We studied the accuracy and computational properties of the methods both theoretically and numerically.
+We studied the accuracy and computational properties of the prediction methods both theoretically and numerically.
+In the case of unknown hyperparameters, all methods can be extended straightforwardly as described in Appendix \ref{sec:predictionsunknown}.

-Based on our results, we make the following recommendations.
+Based on our results, we make the following recommendations, which are also summarized briefly in Table \ref{tab:methods}.
 On a one-dimensional domain, LF-auto clearly had the best performance in all of the settings we considered.
 The auto-regressive structure in LF-auto also affords linear computational scaling, and so we recommend LF-auto without any qualifications when the domain is one-dimensional.
 In two dimensions, we generally recommend RF-full, as it scales linearly and performed well on all accuracy measures.
-RF-stand is less accurate, but has some computational advantages when the number of prediction locations is much smaller than the number of observations.
+RF-stand is less accurate for noisy data, but has some computational advantages when the number of prediction locations is much smaller than the number of observations.
 LF-full can be very accurate, but it does not scale linearly in the data size.
 Local kriging (RF-ind) is fast and can provide accurate marginal predictive distributions, but it ignores dependence in the joint predictive distributions.
 LF-ind does not scale linearly and its joint predictive distributions at unobserved locations were often less accurate than those from RF-full.
+These inferential limitations are evident in Figure \ref{fig:1Dillus} and in the top rows of Figures \ref{fig:KL1D} and \ref{fig:KL2D}.